 Meander Falls

-Although we’re told we shouldn’t go chasing waterfalls (thanks TLC), we have to disagree because Meander Falls is home to some of the most luscious and breathtaking wet forest and waterfalls in all of Tasmania.
-The falls plunge steeply into two separate tiers through a cleft in the Great Western Tiers with a three hour total return trip ensuring you get to experience all of the majesty on offer.
-With some rocky and muddy sections, this one is not recommended for kiddies, but for the big kids, it seems to us like the perfect adventure day out.
+Although I've been told we shouldn’t go chasing waterfalls (thanks TLC), I have to make an exception for Meander Falls.
+The falls plunge steeply into two separate tiers through a cleft in the Great Western Tiers with a three-hour total return trip ensuring you get to experience all of the majesty on offer.

 Truganini Track